locborgtus/xcountry-roadtrip-2023/docs/README.md

 * In Savannah, we ran into the park where Forrest Gump sat (sadly the bench is gone)
 * In DC, we randomly ran into the [Transformers sculpture dispute](https://dcist.com/story/23/05/25/optimus-prime-defends-georgetown-transformers-sculptures/) next to Georgetown University
 * The drive from NYC to Boston looked boring and expensive with tolls, so we decided on a whim to take the scenic route into Albany through mid-state New York
+* On the way to Toronto, ON and Richmond, VA, we met folks at the Supercharger who gave us great dinner recommendations
 * On the Trans-Canadian highway, we found an unforgettably beautiful rest stop along Lake Superior where we dipped our toes in the water
 * In Winnipeg, we stumbled on a cool downtown festival with music, food, and drinks